sonvt8/AIO2025/week8/project_spam_mails/README.md

 ```

 **What happens**: The application loads the precomputed embeddings, splits the dataset into train/test sets, evaluates the model for each k-value, and saves results (including error analysis) in `cache/output/error_analysis.json` and visualizations in `cache/output/evaluation_summary.png`.
 **Why**: This step helps assess the model's effectiveness without regenerating embeddings, leveraging the cache from the first run.
+**Recommendation**: Do not use `--regenerate` unless the dataset changes (e.g., after merging emails), as it wastes time regenerating embeddings unnecessarily.

 **Note**: If the dataset changes (e.g., after merging emails), use `--regenerate` to update embeddings: